 Wheatbelt Development Commission Board Nominations

-Nominations for appointments to the Board of the Wheatbelt Development Commission closed Friday, 5 April 2013.
+Vacancies exist for appointments to the Board of the Wheatbelt Development Commission.

 The Minister for Regional Development will make the appointments to the Board.

-Applicants will be considered on proven decision making abilities at an executive level; a demonstrated involvement in either the economic, social or environmental development of the region; and the demonstrated ability to work cooperatively to achieve agreed goals across a wide range of issues.
+Applicants will be considered against the following criteria: proven decision making abilities at an executive level; a demonstrated involvement in either the economic, social or environmental development of the region; and the demonstrated ability to work cooperatively to achieve agreed goals across a wide range of issues and stakeholders.

 Terms of appointment will range up to three years.